-I’m a Cambridge based hardware designer who pretends to be a Photographer and loves listening Music.
+I’m a Cambridge based hardware designer (I work for Arm) who pretends to be a Photographer and loves listening Music.

 - Since primary school, I have been fascinated with technical solutions that surrounded me.
 My Dad was my first teacher.
 He explained to me how the iron thermostat works, showed me washing machine’s insides and we made a “telephone” by connecting two matchbox cases with a thread, talking to each other from two different rooms.